magicleap/developer-portal-docs/docs/guides/unity/networking/photon-fusion.md

 In this guide, you will learn how to use the Magic Leap 2 Photon Fusion package to create  shared experiences for multiple co-located users.
 This will allow users to share and interact with the same virtual space.
 The guide is divided into the following parts:

 - Part 1: Import the packages
-- Part 2: Run the SimpleDemo
+- Part 2: Run the Marker Colocation scene
 - Part 3: Configure a Custom Networking Scene

 :::note